Automatically designing CNN architectures using genetic algorithm for image classification: Experiment Design

 \subsection{Parameter Settings}

-As have been discussed, the main objective in this paper is to design an automatic architecture discovering algorithm for researchers without domain expertise in CNNs.
-To further improve applicability of the proposed algorithm, we design it in a way that potential users are not required to have expertise in evolutionary algorithms either.
+As have been discussed, the main objective of this paper is to design an automatic architecture discovering algorithm for researchers without domain expertise in CNNs.
+To further improve the applicability of the proposed algorithm, we design it in a way that potential users are not required to have expertise in evolutionary algorithms either.
 Hence, we simply set the parameters of the proposed algorithm based on the conventions.
 Specifically, the probabilities of crossover and mutation are set to $0.9$ and $0.2$, respectively, as suggested in~\cite{back1996evolutionary}.
 During the training of each individual, the routine in~\cite{he2016deep} is employed, i.e., the SGD with the learning rate of $0.1$ and the momentum of $0.9$ are used to train $350$ epochs and the learning rate is decayed by a factor of $0.1$ at the $1$-st, $149$-th and $249$-th epochs.
 Indeed, most peer competitors are also based on this training routine.
-When the proposed algorithm terminates, we choose the one with the best fitness value, and then train it up to $350$ epochs on the original training dataset.
-At last, the classification accuracy on the test dataset is tabulated to compare with peer competitors.
+When the proposed algorithm terminates, we choose the one with the best fitness value, and then train it up to $350$ epochs on the original training set.
+At last, the classification accuracy on the testing set is tabulated to compare with peer competitors.
 In addition, the available numbers of feature maps are set to $\{64, 128, 256\}$ based on the settings employed by the state-of-the-art CNNs.
 As for the probabilities of the four mutation operations shown in Subsection~\ref{sub_section_offspring_gen}, we set the normalized probability of increasing the depth to $0.7$, while others share the equal probabilities.
 Theoretically, any probability can be set for the adding mutation by keeping it higher than that of others.
 In addition, the population size and the number of generations are all set to $20$, and the similar settings are also employed by the peer competitors.
-In theory, the larger population size and larger maximal generation number should result in a better performance, but also cost more computational resources.
-However, larger settings are not investigated in this paper since the current settings have easily outperformed most of the peer competitors based on the results shown in Table~\ref{tab_overview}.
+Ideally, a larger population size and a larger maximal generation number should result in a better performance, but expectedly also consume more computational resources.
+However, such optimal settings are not within the scope of this paper since the current settings, as commonly adopted by other papers, have easily outperformed most of the peer competitors based on the results shown in Table~\ref{tab_overview}.
+Noting that, the experiments of the proposed algorithm are performed on three GPU cards with the same model of Nvidia GeForce GTX 1080 Ti.